At least 1 killed in shooting at Kansas City Chiefs Super Bowl celebration

 A senior White House official said that the Biden administration was “closely monitoring” the situation and that “federal law enforcement is on scene supporting local law enforcement.”

-Drue Tranquill, a linebacker with the Chiefs, asked people to join him in prayer for the victims over “this heinous act.”
+Drue Tranquill, a linebacker for the Chiefs, asked people to join him in prayer for the victims over “this heinous act.”

 “Pray that doctors & first responders would have steady hands & that all would experience full healing,” he said on X.

-"Praying for Kansas City," Chiefs quarterback Patrick Mahomes also said on the platform.
+“Praying for Kansas City,” Chiefs quarterback Patrick Mahomes also said on X.

 Kansas Gov. Laura Kelly was at the celebration and was safely evacuated.